Everyone has to start somewhere. If you are a novice with any type of Recreational Vehicle and want to get a few pointers, this is the place to start.

 Also check with your Automobile club if your tow vehicle breakdown coverage extends to the towed RV and if your RV will be towed if your vehicle breaks down.
 What happens if things go wrong at Alice Springs?

-The car to RV wiring generally has at least two additional wires than a standard trailer wire harness:
+The car to RV wiring generally has at least two additional wires than a standard trailer wire harness: You will probably need an auxiliary wire that takes positive battery power from your car battery/alternator to the RV internal lights or to the battery on board your RV (if it has one).

 The above should be discussed if you are having a towbar installed, as often the STANDARD is what is quoted on.